taylorgrant/twg-site/content/project/2021-12-17-using-google-trends/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/img2-1.png" width="1104" style="display: block; margin: auto;" />

 When we place the results of each search on the same plot we can see how the presence of "almond milk" as the reference group pushes down the results of the 2 term search.
-But while the levels are different, the week-to-week changes in interest are consistent.
-And, they're effectively equivalent to each other - the 1 term search has more variance, but that's only because the mean level is larger.
+But while the levels are different, indicating search popularity, the week-to-week changes in interest are consistent.
+And, they're effectively equivalent to each other - the single term search has more variance, but that's only because the mean level is larger.
 We can see this when we standardize our data (value - mean(series)/sd(series)).

 ```r